Hospitality Management (AS-T Degree S0451)

 Business Division

-The Hospitality Management for Transfer degree prepares students for mid-level or Manager-In-Training positions in the hospitality industry.
+The Associate in Science in Hospitality Management for Transfer degree prepares students for mid-level or Manager-in-Training positions in the hospitality industry.
 Students gain practical and management training in: food safety and sanitation, food production, dining room service management, supervision, cost control, financial accounting, lodging management, and hospitality law.

-To earn a Hospitality Management for transfer degree, a student must complete 60 semester units that are eligible for transfer to CSU that consist of: IGETC pattern or CSU GE breadth and a major of at least 18 units.
-Students must have a minimum GPA of 2.0 in all CSU-transferable coursework to receive a Hospitality Management for transfer degree and all courses in the major must be completed with a C or better.
+To earn a Hospitality Management for transfer degree, a student must complete 60 semester units that are eligible for transfer to CSU that consist of Cal-GETC and a major of at least 18 units.
+Students must have a minimum GPA of 2.0 in all CSU transferable coursework to receive a Hospitality Management for transfer degree and all courses in the major must be completed with a C or better.
+A “P” (Pass) grade is also an acceptable grade for courses in the major if the course is taken on a Pass or No Pass basis.
 Students earning the Hospitality Management for transfer degree will not be required to complete any other local graduation requirements.

 Required Courses